Uzzah: Rabbanic Literature

-The Rabbis made various attempts to explain and palliate the death of Uzza.
-By an "argumentum a majore ad minus" proof is offered that if the Ark could bear those who bore it, so much more could it bear itself.
-By not perceiving this, and thinking that the Ark might be prevented from falling by stopping the oxen, Uzza had brough death on himself.
-R Johanan thought that "' al ha-shal" implied that he died as a result of his act, while R. Eleazar drew from "shal" the inference stated that he died "by" the Ark; and as the latter belonged to eternity, Uzza in like manner must be immortal (Sotah 35a; Yalk., I Sam.
+Rabbis have long made various attempts to explain and palliate the death of Uzzah.
+By an argumentum a majore ad minus, proof is offered that if the Ark could bear those who bore it, so much more could it bear itself.
+By not perceiving this, and thinking that the Ark might be prevented from falling by stopping the oxen, Uzzah had brought death on himself.

+R. Johanan thought that "'al ha-shal" implied that he died as a result of his act, while R. Eleazar drew from "shal" the inference stated that he died "by" the Ark; and as the latter belonged to eternity, Uzzah in like manner must be immortal (Sotah 35a; Yalk., I Sam.
 142, ed.
 Wilna, 1898.)